A dead simple cookbook app to manage your personal recipes. No fuss, just cooking.

 Can I import my recipes?

 Yes.
 Select a JSON file with your recipes and the app handles the rest.
 There's a template you can export to see the exact format.
-You can also use Siri Shortcuts to import recipes programmatically from images or websites!
+You can also use Apple Shortcuts to import recipes programmatically from images or websites!

 Does it work on iPad and Mac?